jjdrisco/Good-Morning-SQL/README.md

 This choose your own adventure is designed as a fun way to practice your SQL skills.

 # What you need to play:
-* **file name 1.db:** This SQLite database file has all of the data you'll need for the story
+* **adventure.db:** This SQLite database file has all of the data you'll need for the story
 * **The Story Outline:** Further down in this readme, Read through this while doing your queries! (this is the story part :) )
 * **Hints:** For if you get stuck with queries throughout the story
 * **[A SQL Reference](https://github.com/NUKnightLab/sql-mysteries/blob/master/reference.pdf)**: This is a crash course on SQL concepts and commands written by @Joonpark13 .